Charlene Wittstock’s Visit to South Africa

 Thursday, 10 February: The princess-in-waiting attended a charity breakfast, to benefit the Special Olympics, at St. John Diocesan School.

 Friday, 11 February: Charlene attended the launch of “The Nelson Mandela Intimate Moments Exhibition” in Pietermaritzburg.

 Saturday, 12 February-Sunday, 13 February: Charlene swam in the Midmar Mile — a race along the Midmar Dam in Pietermaritzburg, South Africa.
 The Midmar Mile challenge raises money for the Special Olympics.

 Tuesday, 15 February: Chat with Jenny Crwys-Williams on Talk Radio 702.
 She told listeners that she was a tomboy child whose hero was Zorro.
 She confirmed that Giorgio Armani is designing her dress for the wedding in July and she expects that the two-day affair will be “amazing,” as it being organized by a “fantastic” team.

-Tagged Exhibition, Interview, Olympic Games, Princess Charlène, South Africa, Sport, Working Visit.
+Tagged Exhibition, Interview, Olympic Games, Princess Charlène of Monaco, South Africa, Sport, Working Visit.